 - PROFESSIONAL DEVELOPMENT through presentations and workshops

 Fellowship teams, facilitated by a mentor, will work through a series of modules made available online each month.
-An additional opportunity for in-person fellowship will take place at the NCEA 2020 Convention and Expo in the spring.
-Through the LEAD program, ACE and NCEA aim to cultivate a “think tank” for the larger movement to develop Latino leaders in education.
+An additional opportunity for in-person fellowship will take place at the NCEA 2021 Convention and Expo in the spring.
+Participants will also gather for a culminating experience in July 2021 at the University of Notre Dame.

-If an applicant is accepted into LEAD, there is a non-refundable registration fee of $1,600, which covers the following expenses for cohort member's participation in the conference: lodging for two nights, all meals while on campus, and all materials.
-Additionally, the registration fee includes an experienced mentor who will work closely with the cohort member over the course of the academic year.
-All participants will be responsible for their own travel to the summer conference.
-Upon acceptance, details about the registration fee payment options will be communicated.
+Due to the generous support of an anonymous donor, the $1,600 fee of the LEAD program is being graciously underwritten.
+The LEAD Fellowship Scholarship covers the following expenses for cohort member's participation in the conference: summer 2021 experience (travel to campus, lodging for two nights in summer, all meals while on campus, and all materials).
+Additionally, the LEAD Fellowship Scholarship includes an experienced mentor who will work closely with the cohort member over the course of the academic year.

 WHO WE LOOK FOR

 We are looking for Latina/o educators who are passionate about improving educational opportunities for Latino children and have an interest in learning more about and pursuing leadership opportunities in Catholic schools.

 Thank you for your interest in the inaugural LEAD conference!
 The application to join this year's cohort is now closed, but please check back in January 2021 if you're interested in joining our next cohort.